wolfeidau/echo-spa-middleware/README.md

 # echo-spa-middleware

-This [echo](https://echo.labstack.com/) middleware is specifically designed to resolve the `index.html` in a static file store with logic to support client side routing.
+This [echo](https://echo.labstack.com/) middleware for use with single page applications (SPA).
+It resolves the `index.html` in a static file store with logic to support client side routing and optional sub domain path prefixing for branch builds.

 # Configuration